Troubled-Mind/Suspicious-Traders/README.md

 See the [Wiki](https://github.com/Troubled-Mind/Suspicious-Traders/wiki) for the reasons each email is on the list

+## Disclaimer
+This list is sourced elsewhere and is just a mirror.
+I will not be removing people unless the main external list is updated.
+Any communications to me regarding why an email is on there/removal requests will be deleted.

 ## Setup Guide

 ## Step 1 - Creating Gmail Labels